 When Norm and Nadine came plodding up the lane from the waymark to the church, Nadine had a pronounced limp off her right leg.
 I was alarmed with concern when I saw her limping.
-As Rich said to her, after she joined us, that she had a "flat tire" and needed some air.
+As Rich said to her, after she joined us, she had a "flat tire" and needed some air.
 Oh my!
 I immediately felt guilty that we had pulled ahead.

 According to Nadine, quite suddenly she felt a pain in her right shin and she had to slow down her pace.
 It was a good limp.
 Oh dear.
 I gave her my cold drink while she sat down and took a breather.

 My head was filled with processing this new information, on her day six of the Camino, as we got up and proceeded to head into town from the church (We had started in Salamanca).

 The main plaza is steps after crossing the N-631 by the church, and it has two bars, a grocery store, a pharmacy and a bank right there for your convenience.
 The private albergue, El Roble is just a few more steps past the Plaza mayor, continuing straight on.

 The donativo Albergue de Peregrinos de Tábara is a full 3/4 kilometer from the church.
 As of summer 2021, it was still closed!
 If it is open you would head diagonally across the Plaza Mayor, to pick up the Calle Vistahermosa going south for about 100 meters.
 Next, you take a right turn onto the Calle Generalísimo.
 After about 1/4 kilometer, you come to a public fountain and turn right onto the Camino Sotillo.
 You will walk another 1/3 kilometer or so and come to the brick building shown in the next photo below.
 It is on a corner of an intersection.